 - Device ID – the neighbor’s host name

 - Local Intf – the local device interface on which the neighbor is connected to

-- Hold-time – the time the receiving device should hold the information sent by this device before discarding it.
+- Hold-time – the LLDP timer in which the receiving device should hold the information sent by this device before discarding it.